pgkt04/pymem-osx/README.md

 # pymem-osx
-A python library for MacOS, providing the base functions required for memory manipulation (read/write).
+A python library for MacOS, providing the base functions required for memory manipulation.

 # Features
 - Memory read/write helpers.